 FIA_AFL.1 Authentication Failure Management

-FIA_AFL.1.1 The TSF shall detect when an Administrator configurable positive integer within [assignment: range of acceptable values] unsuccessful authentication attempts occur related to Administrators attempting to authenticate remotely.
+FIA_AFL.1.1 The TSF shall detect when an Administrator configurable positive integer within [assignment: range of acceptable values] unsuccessful authentication attempts occur related to Administrators attempting to authenticate remotely using a password.

-FIA_AFL.1.2 When the defined number of unsuccessful authentication attempts has been met, the TSF shall [selection: prevent the offending remote Administrator from successfully authenticating until [assignment: action] is taken by a local Administrator; prevent the offending remote Administrator from successfully authenticating until an Administrator defined time period has elapsed].
+FIA_AFL.1.2 When the defined number of unsuccessful authentication attempts has been met, the TSF shall [selection: prevent the offending Administrator from successfully establishing a remote session using any authentication method that involves a password until [assignment: action to unlock] is taken by an Administrator; prevent the offending Administrator from successfully establishing a remote session using any authentication method that involves a password until an Administrator defined time period has elapsed].

-This requirement applies to a defined number of successive unsuccessful authentication attempts and does not apply to an Administrator at the local console, since it does not make sense to lock a local Administrator’s account in this fashion.
+This requirement applies to a defined number of successive unsuccessful remote password-based authentication attempts and does not apply to local Administrative access, since it does not make sense to lock a local Administrator’s account in this fashion.
+Compliant TOEs may optionally include cryptographic authentication failures and/or local authentication failures in the number of unsuccessful authentication attempts.
 This could be addressed by (for example) requiring a separate account for local Administrators or having the authentication mechanism implementation distinguish local and remote login attempts.
-The “action” taken by a local Administrator is implementation specific and would be defined in the Administrator guidance (for example, lockout reset or password reset).
-The ST author chooses one of the selections for handling of authentication failures depending on how the TOE has implemented this handler.
+The ‘action’ taken by a local Administrator is implementation specific and would be defined in the Administrator guidance (for example, lockout reset, or password reset).
+The ST author chooses one or both of the selections for handling of authentication failures depending on how the TOE has implemented this handler.

 The TSS describes how the TOE ensures that authentication failures by remote Administrators cannot lead to a situation where no Administrator access is available, either permanently or temporarily (e.g. by providing local logon which is not subject to blocking).
 The Operational Guidance describes, and identifies the importance of, any actions that are required in order to ensure that Administrator access will always be maintained, even if remote administration is made permanently or temporarily unavailable due to blocking of accounts as a result of FIA_AFL.1.